Find My Nascar Lineup browser hijacker removal instructions

 How to avoid installation of potentially unwanted applications

 Download software only from official, trustworthy websites and using direct links.
 Third party downloaders, installers, Peer-to-Peer networks (torrent clients, eMule), unofficial websites, etc., should not be used to download or install software.
 Check all "Advanced", "Custom" and other options/settings included in set-ups.
 Decline offers to download or install unwanted apps before finishing the download or installation.
 Note that intrusive ads (especially those displayed on dubious web pages) often open untrustworthy websites when clicked.
 Therefore, do not be tempted to click them.
 Uninstall any unwanted, suspicious extensions, add-ons, or plug-ins on the browser and remove any software of this kind installed on the computer.
-If your computer is already infected with Find My Nascar Lineup, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+If your computer is already infected with Find My Nascar Lineup, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.

 Website promoting Find My Nascar Lineup browser hijacker: